Book Size: 6.75" x 9.25"

 About the Author

 Jane Moore is an acclaimed photo researcher and editor.
-Formerly Photo Editor at the Sunday Times Magazine in London, she is the founder of Tibet Images, the world’s foremost commercial picture archive dedicated to Tibet and the Tibetan diaspora.
+Formerly Photo Editor at the Sunday Times Magazine in London, she is the founder of Tibet Images, a picture archive dedicated to Tibet and the Tibetan diaspora.
 She is a leading expert on the cultural institution of the Dalai Lama and continues to build up a rare archive of his life and his people.